 Like most, I have faced hardships, loss, and tragedy in my life.
 My first experience with loss occurred when I was just 8 years old and one of my best friends died from brain cancer.
 Only a year later, my Aunt was killed by a drunk driver.
 However, these experiences did not prepare me for one of the most impactful losses of my life.

-The healing powers of music provide me with relief and calm any negative feelings, such as disappointment, that develop from dealing with difficult patient outcomes.
+The healing powers of music provided me with relief and calmed any negative feelings, such as disappointment, that develop from dealing with difficult patient outcomes.
 I rely on musical experiences, either listening to it or creating it, to help me care for myself, my patients, their families, and my community.

 But with dreams lost, there is room for new dreams to grow.
 Just as in music, we can hear the beauty of harmony only yielded by shades of dissonance.
 Music has allowed me to move beyond grief and create a more symbolic message to my community and colleagues.

-Beyond grief and tragedy, music has also helped me deal with and manage the daily stresses of my career, including the potential of physician burnout, a growing problem in healthcare.
-There have been several reports on physician burnout, which is a rising concern and something that we need to recognize and address as peers.
-High levels of physician burnout can be considered an early warning sign of dysfunction in our healthcare system.
+Beyond grief and tragedy, music has also helped me deal with and manage the daily stresses of my career.
+That includes dealing with the potential of physician burnout, a growing problem in healthcare.
+High levels of physician burnout are considered to be an early warning sign of dysfunction in a healthcare system.

 Music helps me as a physician

 Professional societies, such as the American Medical Association (AMA), have developed resources to help physicians.
-The AMA wellness program was developed to help group practices improve physician job satisfaction and reduce physician burnout, with the goal of benefiting everyone within the organization.
+The AMA wellness program is designed to help group practices improve physician job satisfaction and reduce physician burnout.
+The goal of the program is to benefit everyone within the organization.